Author

 Marvelous Markets

 For more fun things to do in Kenosha, you must head over to Kenosha HarborMarket for the Kenosha Farmers Market.
 It operates an open-air market in the summer months and goes indoors for the winter.
-This popular attraction opens at 9 am and operates until 2 pm on Saturdays and is the second largest farmers market in Wisconsin (right behind the Dane County Market in Madison), some 200 vendors come out with fresh vegetables, fruits, handicrafts, baked goods, cheeses, and local foods.
+This popular attraction opens at 9 am and operates until 2 pm on Saturdays and is the second largest farmers market in Wisconsin (right behind the Dane County Market in Madison).
+Some 200 vendors come out with fresh vegetables, fruits, handicrafts, baked goods, cheeses, and local foods.
 It’s a great place to pick up breakfast or lunch.

 Harbormarket Kenosha Wisconsin